From Railroad Bed to Trail Head

 Scenic Trails in the Kinzua Valley

 This volunteer, non-profit organization has currently completed a 7-mile linear trail from Westline to the Red Bridge Campground in the Allegheny National Forest of Pennsylvania.
-Trail use is for biking, hiking, cross-country skiing, and snowmobiling.
+Trail use is for biking, hiking, and cross-country skiing.
 This trail runs along the beautifully scenic Kinzua Creek.

 History of the Trail